 As Binkley Chapel is the center of the campus, so worship is the center of seminary life.
-Under the leadership of the president, professors, students and guest speakers, chapel services are held at 10 a.m. each Tuesday, Wednesday, and Thursday while classes are in session.
+Under the leadership of the president, professors, students and guest speakers, chapel services are held at 10 a.m. each Tuesday, Wednesday, and Thursday while classes are in session during the Fall and Spring semesters.
 On selected days, missionary speakers, scholars, and other Christian leaders inspire the entire community with special lectures and addresses.